 Top 10 Country Beach Songs

-While ‘The Voice’ coach’s third No. 1 — which appears on ‘Blake Shelton’s Barn & Grill’ — isn’t exactly about the beach, it starts our countdown on the right foot, reminding us of all the things that send us packing for our favorite vacation destination.
+While The Voice coach’s third No. 1 — which appears on Blake Shelton’s Barn & Grill — isn’t exactly about the beach, it starts this countdown off on the right foot, reminding listeners of all the things that send them packing for their favorite vacation destination.
 Whether you’re inflicted with road rage or at the hands of an inept oral surgeon, take comfort in knowing that there’s “some beach, somewhere.”

-Nobody does laid-back beach songs quite like Kenny Chesney.
-Maybe that’s because he actually lives on an island, but 2002’s ‘No Shirt, No Shoes, No Problems’ perfectly captures the easy-going vibe of a carefree day at the beach: “The sun and the sand and a drink in my hand with no bottom / And no shoes, no shirt, and no problems.”
+Nobody does laid-back beach songs quite like Chesney.
+Maybe that’s because he actually lives on an island, but either way, 2002’s “No Shirt, No Shoes, No Problems” perfectly captures the easygoing vibe of a carefree day at the beach: “The sun and the sand and a drink in my hand with no bottom / And no shoes, no shirt, and no problems.”

 Even on sand, story songs are the solid foundation of country music.
-Merle penned this compelling tale of a lovable outlaw who finds the freedom he needs and the ‘amor’ of a gringo-favoring senorita on ‘The Seashores of Old Mexico.’
-The tune was actually first recorded by Hank Snow in 1971, while Merle didn’t take a stab at it until ‘His 30th Album’ in ’74.
-Finally, George Strait covered the track for his 2005 ‘Somewhere Down in Texas’ project, taking the song to the Top 15 on the charts.
+Haggard penned this compelling tale of a lovable outlaw who finds the freedom he needs and the “amor” of a gringo-favoring senorita on “the seashores of old Mexico.”
+The tune was actually first recorded by Hank Snow in 1971; Haggard didn’t take a stab at it until His 30th Album in ’74.
+Finally, George Strait covered the track for his 2005 Somewhere Down in Texas project, taking the song to the Top 15 on the charts.

 There are two theories on what makes the beach so relaxing.
-With this song from his 2009 ‘American Saturday Night’ CD, Brad publicly declares his allegiance to water over sand.
+With this song from his 2009 American Saturday Night CD, Paisley publicly declares his allegiance to water over sand.
 His defense?
 It’s the only relief “when that summer sun starts beating down.”
 The father of two also reminds us that we can bring the beach to us with an “inflatable pool, full of Dad’s hot air.”

 Who doesn’t dream of just packing up and heading to Mexico for the weekend?
-These Georgia boys had an instant, Buffett-esque classic when they released the third single from 2008’s ‘The Foundation.’
+These Georgia boys had an instant, Buffett-esque classic when they released the third single from 2008’s The Foundation.
 One spin of this tune and you’ll be saying, “Life is good today.”

 The granddaddy of the modern beach-plus-drinking song could only be written by none other than music’s king of calypso poets.
-The tune, which first appeared on the Alabama native’s 1977 ‘Changes in Latitudes, Changes in Attitudes,’ has been covered by countless artists, and has inspired and been referenced in even more songs.
-With all its popularity, you’d think that someone would’ve found that “lost shaker of salt” by now.
+This tune, which first appeared on the Alabama native’s 1977 Changes in Latitudes, Changes in Attitudes album, has been covered by countless artists and has inspired and been referenced in even more songs.
+With all its popularity, you’d think that someone would’ve found that “lost shaker of salt” by now!